kretkowl/tdb/README.md

 ```

 _Accumulate clause_ allows specifing of one or more aggregates defined as aggragete function call.
-_COUNT_ returns string representation of number of different values for given expression in group
+`COUNT` returns string representation of number of different values for given expression in group
-row set. _SUM_ treats expression values as `long` (0 if not parsable). _MIN_ and _MAX_ sort row set like
+row set. `SUM` treats expression values as `long` (0 if not parsable). `MIN` and `MAX` sort row set like
 _ORDER_ clause and take first/last row respectively.
 Aggregate requires an alias.

-_GROUP BY_ clause is optional, if omitted, whole partial result becomes group row set and only
+_GROUPING BY_ clause is optional, if omitted, whole partial result becomes group row set and only
 aggregates are allowed in _SELECT_ projection.
 If present, it is followed by list of symbols
 that denote attributes in rows (you cannot group by expressions).
 Care should be taken, as those
 symbols become aliases.
 That is, if you write `GROUP BY t.attr`, you can only use `t.attr` in